 Artaxerxes Sends Nehemiah to Jerusalem

-4The king said to me, “What do you want?”
+4The king said to me, “What is it you want?”

-6The queen was sitting beside the king.
-He turned and asked me, “How long will your journey take?
-When will you get back?”
-It pleased the king to send me.
-So I chose a certain time.
+6Then the king, with the queen sitting beside him, asked me, “How long will your journey take, and when will you get back?”
+It pleased the king to send me; so I set a time.

 7I also said to him, “If it pleases the king, may I have letters to the governors of Trans-Euphrates, so that they will provide me safe-conduct until I arrive in Judah?
 8And may I have a letter to Asaph, keeper of the royal park, so he will give me timber to make beams for the gates of the citadel by the temple and for the city wall and for the residence I will occupy?”
 And because the gracious hand of my God was on me, the king granted my requests.
 9So I went to the governors of Trans-Euphrates and gave them the king’s letters.
 The king had also sent army officers and cavalry with me.

 10When Sanballat the Horonite and Tobiah the Ammonite official heard about this, they were very much disturbed that someone had come to promote the welfare of the Israelites.